Mixing Colours: Paint white

 Painting a white subject, like a white rose, other white flowers or a white dress is always challenging and makes the most FUN in watercolor.

-But which colours are the best to describe maybe a white flower or a white dress?
+But which colours are the best to paint white and to describe a flower with white petals or a white dress?
 How to paint the colour white in watercolor or any medium?
 You can use cool colours to describe the shadows or warm colours.
 This depends on what you want to say.

-I have painted already so many white flowers and roses so I can show you some excamples how I described the white subject in my paintings.
+I love to paint white and have already painted so many white flowers and roses so I can show you some excamples how I described the white subject in my paintings.

 Here are some pictures of some recent paintings.

 The real white in each of these watercolor paintings is the white of the paper.

 When we paint white subjects we only paint the shadows and the darker areas in the subject or the reflections from other surrounding subjects.